Note: This experiment is in no way affiliated with Facebook, Apple, Wes Anderson, or the Tenenbaum Family.

 I’m a failure when it comes to Facebook.
 My friend count is below average.
 No one ‘likes’ my stuff.
 And I never quite finished filling out that section of my bio where I list all the bands I like and movies I’ve seen.

 Or maybe Facebook has failed me.
-It’s not because the ads the serve up are irrelevant — sometimes they get close.
+It’s not because the ads they serve up are irrelevant — sometimes they get close.
 They’ve done a great job reminding me of birthdays.
 And I’ve never questioned where to put squishy pictures of my cute baby.
-I know how to use Facebook, but I don’t.
+I know how to use Facebook, but I don’t use it much.
 And when nearly everyone in my home country under 50 is on this thing, I have to ask what I am missing.

-But there is a fundamental promise that has gone unfulfilled.
-It’s the promise that playing around with this awkwardly named website will make your relationships with the people you care about better (yes, I know the history of the name, but just think about it — Face?
-Book?).
+There with Facebook there is an implicit promise that I feel has yet to be fulfilled: it is the promise that playing around with this awkwardly named website (yes, I know the history of the name, but just think about it — Face?
+Book?) will make your relationships with the people you care most about somehow better, deeper, richer, and more fulfilling.

 I know Facebook has grander ambitions.
 It wants to be the clearing house of the internet, the home page, the portal, the town square, the identity infrastructure for the planet, all Facebook all the time.
 But something about the content and interactions on Facebook screams at this fundamental core: connect with the people you care about.
 And yet there is so much that pulls me away from and prevents me doing just that.

 I guess what I want out of Facebook is clarity.
-I want that promise of better relationships front and center, and I want the activity that they are putting in front of me to clearly reflect that goal.
+I want that promise of better relationships front and center, and I want the activities and interactions to clearly that goal.

-And I know this sounds like a humble vision for the Facebook empire.
-But as a product, Facebook as a tool for better relationships is probably one of the most desired and universal value propositions out there, next to Foodbook, Shelterbook, and PhysicalSafetyBook.
+And I know this sounds like a humble idea for the Facebook’s world-conquering ambitions.
+But a tool that promises and delivers on better relationships is probably one of the most desired and universal value propositions out there (next to Foodbook, Shelterbook, and PhysicalSafetyBook).

 So I started playing around with something I am calling Knitt.
 Knitt is not a reduction of the entire Facebook platform.
 It is one simple tool that could live alongside many others.
 Knitt works like a to do list of kindness, a reminder to be mindful.
 It’s job is to learn who you are closest to and help you stay close or get closer.